From Our Video Series

 As a firm we are passionate about community service.
 All of our lawyers sit on multiple civic community boards.
 The McBrayer firm believes in giving back and has always been much more than just billable hours.
 We possess a sense of social conscience that other law firms lose sight of in today’s fast paced world.
 That social consciousness is what I think ultimately sets us apart from our other colleagues and, in my opinion, is the backbone of our firm.

 My current passions are Transylvania University, Lexington Parking Authority, and the Downtown Lexington Management District.
-I have served on the Transylvania University Board of Trustees since 2000 and chair numerous committees.
+I served on the Transylvania University Board of Trustees from 2000 to 2020 and chair numerous committees.
 I was elected to Chairman of the Lexington-Fayette Urban County Government Parking Authority in 2011.
 We take a great deal of pride in the work our team at the Lexington-Fayette Urban County Government Parking Authority has accomplished, and I have been proud to serve alongside them.
 During my service, we have worked diligently to take over all of the operations for the city’s parking structures and refurbish them to today’s standards and uses.
 The team of the Lexington-Fayette Urban County Government Parking Authority has won several awards for the refurbishment of the Helix Garage located on Main Street.
 It has aided the city greatly, enhancing the ability of people to frequent downtown and easily locate parking, which the local businesses seem to greatly appreciate.

 Lastly, I serve as Chair of the Downtown Lexington Management District, an organization that uses collected property taxes to foster economic development to create a flourishing downtown for both visitors and locals to enjoy.
 Daily operations of the District include downtown ambassadors, friendly faces who will ensure that public areas are clean and well maintained, provide directions to shoppers, and maintain enhanced landscaping, in addition to improving safety and security in the District.